tarakreft/Bitmap_Transformer/README.md

 ```javascript
 node main.js
 ```
-a file will be created called out.bmp that has the original bitmap with the colors inverted.
+into your terminal.
+A file will be created called out.bmp that has the original bitmap (werk.bmp) with the colors inverted.
 To use a bitmap of your choice, add it to the project and save it as werk.bmp